openearth/eo-bathymetry-functions/README.md

 To test exporting the hillshaded tiles, use: `make local_deploy_rgb`.
 These commands start a docker image in the terminal, which exposes the cloud function on port 8080.

+### Tools
+The tools directory contain some scripts to do some common development tasks, like stopping tasks, checking task statuses, and more.

 ## Deployment
 `make deploy` runs terraform and deploys to cloud functions.